Skip to main content

 An accumulator can be read the same way as any other property:

-let value = Rating // implicit subject
+let value = Rating // implicit object

 It is possible to await on an accumulator to detect when it changes.
 Like all other await functions, it is possible to use with, on or once to handle the change.